-Prepare to make a trip down the rabbit hole later this year as a mind-bending exhibition will hit London.
+Prepare to make a trip down the rabbit hole next month as a mind-bending exhibition will hit London.

 Over the story’s 158-year history, Alice’s Adventures in Wonderland has inspired the likes of The Beatles, Walt Disney, Little Simz and Dali.
 It’s been a favourite of old and young alike, interpreted many times over and spawned countless conversations on mind-bending and hallucinogenic drugs.
 For a Victorian children’s book it’s really pushed the envelope.

-Originally scheduled to arrive this Summer but was postponed due to COVID, you can now join Alice, the Cheshire Cat, the Mad Hatter et al at The V&A’s Alice: Curiouser and Curiouser exhibition in March 2021.
+Originally scheduled to arrive this Summer but was postponed due to COVID, you can now join Alice, the Cheshire Cat, the Mad Hatter et al at The V&A’s Alice: Curiouser and Curiouser exhibition this month and tickets have just gone on sale!
 In the words of the White Rabbit himself, it’s set to be “a very important date” indeed.

 Through more than 300 objects from film, performance, fashion, art, music and photography, the V&A will be the first museum to explore the cultural impact the book has had.
-Highlights of the exhibit will include Lewis Carroll’s original handwritten manuscript, some of the first illustrations by Disney and the photos of the magical Vogue fashion shoots taken by Tim Walker.
+Opening from 22nd May, highlights of the exhibit will include Lewis Carroll’s original handwritten manuscript, some of the first illustrations by Disney and the photos of the magical Vogue fashion shoots taken by Tim Walker.

 Visitors will be able to experience the mind bending, size shrinking vibes for themselves thanks to the exhibition’s theatrical sets, large-scale digital projections and immersive environments, all courtesy of the hugely talented, award-winning designer Tom Piper, who is best known for his stage designs for the Royal Shakespeare Company and Royal Opera House, and perhaps his most famous and emotive work, the Tower of London poppies installation.